romanvm/kodi.six/Readme.md

 ## Important Notes

 * Kodi Six wrappers normalize only string arguments and return values.
-  They do not touch strings inside containers like Python lists and dictionsries.
+  They do not touch strings inside containers like Python lists and dictionaries.
-* Kodi Six is an experimental library, so issue may happen in specific cases.
+* Kodi Six is an experimental library, so issues may happen in specific cases.

 ## Usage